-In our opinion, the financial report of The Brotherhood of St Laurence is in accordance with the Australian Charities and Not-for-profits Commission Act 2012 including:
+In our opinion, the accompanying Financial Report of the Entity is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:

-- (a) giving a true and fair view of the Entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013.
+- i. giving a true and fair view of the Entity's financial position as at 30 June 2017, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.